CZiFan/CZiFan.github.io/_pages/about.md

   - /about.html
 ---

-I am a PHD student in the Center for Big Data superivsed by [Professor Dong](http://faculty.bicmr.pku.edu.cn/~dongbin/) of Peking University, Beijing.
+I am a Ph.D. student in the Center for Big Data supervised by [Professor Dong](http://faculty.bicmr.pku.edu.cn/~dongbin/) of Peking University, Beijing.
 I work on deep learning in medical imaging and computer vision.

 ## Education
 - Sep.
-1, 2019 to Now: Master of Data Science, Center for Big Data, Peking University.
+1, 2019, to Now: Master of Data Science, Center for Big Data, Peking University.
 - Sep.
-1, 2015 to Jun.
-31, 2019: Bachelor degree in Computer Science and Technology, College of Information Science and Engineering, Hunan University.
+1, 2015, to Jun.
+31, 2019: Bachelor's degree in Computer Science and Technology, College of Information Science and Engineering, Hunan University.

 ## Information
 - Email: czifan@pku.edu.cn